jordond/trakr/README.md

 trakR
 ===================

+**Note:** Project was never updated for anything > 4.4, may not work properly anymore.

 This app was created for the 2014 Fanshawe College TD Coding Challenge.
 The challenge was centered around the idea of financial information and location services.

 ----------